tc39/proposal-module-declarations/README.md

 ## FAQ

-### Why the `#`?

-It's @littledan's goal in life to make JS programmers write the `#` character all the time.

-No, seriously: the idea is to associate module fragments with the broader concept of URL fragment identifiers.
-Such an association makes it clear how module fragment relate to the broader pattern of using URLs for module specifiers, and it makes a clear syntax for importing a module fragment defined in a different file.
-Using fragments also makes this feature more "stateless"--you don't have to worry about loading things int he right order, getting the mapping in place before referring to it.

-Anyway, the interpretation of the specifier is host-defined, and not all hosts have to use `#`.

 ### Does this proposal meet privacy concerns about bundling?

 Brave has [expressed concerns](https://brave.com/webbundles-harmful-to-content-blocking-security-tools-and-the-open-web/) about the possibility that bundling could be used to let servers remap URLs more easily, which cuts against privacy techniques for blocking tracking, etc. This proposal has significantly less expressivity than Web Bundles, making these issues not as big of a risk:

 JS module bundles are restricted to just same-origin JS, so they are analogous in scope to what is currently done with popular bundlers like webpack and rollup, not adding more power.
 Although it is possible to rotate/scramble fragment identifiers, it is reasonable to treat the whole outer module containing several module fragments as a unit, with content blockers targeting either all or none of it.

 Martin Thompson of Mozilla has articulated a preference for bundling schemes to be based on URLs which accurately identify the identity of the resource.
-By identifying module fragments with URLs which include both where they were fetched from and the name of the component, the identity is clearly represented.
+As module fragments can not be loaded directly, but only through the outer module, and the outer module is fetched by its URL, the identity is clearly represented.
 (TODO: confirm this with MT)

 ### Why have module fragments, rather than just focusing on general-purpose resource bundles?